openvinotoolkit/openvino/build-instruction.md

 - GCC\* 4.8 or higher to build the Inference Engine
 - Python 3.6 or higher for Inference Engine Python API wrapper
 - (Optional) [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.41.14441].
+> **NOTE**: Building samples and demos from the Intel® Distribution of OpenVINO™ toolkit package requires CMake\* 3.10 or higher.

 ### Build Steps
 1. Clone submodules: